Retouching is a technical term that refers to the process of editing an image, usually by computer. This can include

 Here's the finished result after fixing part of the scratch.
 With practice, you'll find that you can simply hold

-down the CTRL key continuously, draw outlines and drag them over the top of damaged areas to very
+CTRL key continuously, draw outlines and drag them over the top of damaged areas to very quickly clean up

 "Never underestimate what a simple person can do with clever tools, nor what a clever person can do with simple